- What is TriTerm Medical insurance?

 How do TriTerm Medical plans differ from Affordable Care Act plans?

-Individual plans you purchase through the federal marketplace or your state insurance exchange must follow the rules of the Affordable Care Act (ACA).
+Individual plans you purchase through the federal Health Insurance Marketplace or your state insurance exchange must follow the rules of the Affordable Care Act (ACA).
 Simply put, TriTerm Medical plans and other short-term plans don’t have to.
 It’s important to understand some key differences so you know what you are buying.

 Here are 3 key differences between TriTerm Medical and ACA coverage:

-• What’s covered: ACA plans must cover 10 essential health benefits, including outpatient care, emergency services, prescription medications, and preventive and wellness services.
-TriTerm Medical plans focus more on helping you pay for major medical expenses.
+What’s covered: ACA plans must cover 10 essential health benefits, including outpatient care, emergency services, prescription medications, and preventive and wellness services.2 TriTerm Medical plans focus more on helping you pay for major medical expenses.
 Other services are included, though.
-Most TriTerm Medical plans include coverage for outpatient prescriptions, and, after a 6-month waiting period, some plans include limited coverage for preventive care.
+Most TriTerm Medical plans include coverage for outpatient prescription drugs.
+And, after a 6-month waiting period, some plans include limited coverage for preventive care.3

-• When you can enroll: You can apply for an ACA plan only during the Open Enrollment Period (OEP), which is generally November 1 through January 15.
-The exception is if you qualify for a Special Enrollment Period or SEP because you experience a qualifying life event such as:
+When you can enroll: You can apply for an ACA plan only during the Open Enrollment Period (OEP), which is generally November 1 through January 15.
+The exception is if you qualify for a Special Enrollment Period or SEP because you experience a qualifying life event such as:4

-With a TriTerm Medical insurance plan, you can apply at any time, and your coverage will begin as early as 5 days after you are approved.
+With a TriTerm Medical insurance plan, you can apply at any time, and your coverage will begin as early as 5 days after you are approved.3

-• Can you be denied coverage?
-You can’t be turned down or charged more for an ACA plan because of your health status.
-So, if you have a preexisting condition such as cancer, health insurance companies on the federal marketplace cannot deny you coverage.
+Can you be denied coverage?
+You can’t be turned down or charged more for an ACA plan because of the state of your health.
+So if you have a preexisting condition such as diabetes or cancer, health insurance companies on the federal Health Insurance Marketplace cannot deny you coverage.

-That’s not the case with TriTerm Medical insurance and other short-term plans.
+That’s not the case with TriTerm Medical Medical insurance and other short term plans.
 These plans require you to go through medical underwriting.
-That’s when your insurance provider can check your medical records.
-They can deny coverage if you have a preexisting condition.
-Your monthly premium is based on several factors, including your age and whether you smoke.
+That’s when your insurance provider can check your health status.5 For example, they can then deny or limit coverage if you have a preexisting condition.
+Your monthly premium is also based on several factors, including your age and whether you smoke.

 Even though they last just 3 terms, TriTerm Medical insurance has a lot in common with conventional health insurance.